BND Hamburger Icon

 Hard bounce

+A hard bounce is an email that can’t be delivered for permanent reasons.
+This is usually because the recipient’s address is invalid or no longer in use.
 The subscriber could have mistyped their email address, or the domain may not exist.
 Hard bounces are a problem because they can hurt your email deliverability rate and sender reputation.

 Soft bounce

 A soft bounce is an email that wasn’t delivered due to a temporary problem.
 Soft bounces can happen because the recipient’s inbox is full or due to an issue with the receiving server.
+Because a soft bounce is temporary, you can retry the email a few times.
+If the email still fails to be delivered, consider it a hard bounce and remove that subscriber from your list.

 How to improve your email bounce rate

-1. Require a double opt-in.
+Require a double opt-in.

 One of the best ways to improve the quality of your email list is to require a double opt-in for new subscribers.
-With a single opt-in system, new subscribers are added to your list immediately after entering their email address in an online signup form.

-A double opt-in requires a subscriber to enter their email address and then receive an email with a link.
-Once they click on the link and verify their email address, they’ll be added to your list.
+With a single opt-in system, a new subscriber is added to your list immediately after they enter their email address on an online sign-up form.
+With a double opt-in, a subscriber enters their email address and then receives an email with a link.
+Once they click the link and verify their email address, they are added to your list.

 Some businesses resist implementing a double opt-in because it takes longer to build a contact list.
-But if your subscribers verify their email addresses, you’ll have a higher deliverability rate and a more engaged list.
+But if your subscribers verify their email addresses, you’ll have a higher deliverability rate and a more engaged audience.

-2. Clean up your list regularly.
+Clean up your list regularly.

-3. Don’t send emails from a free service.
+Don’t send emails from a free service.

 Never send marketing emails from a free email service, such as Gmail.
 For one thing, sending business emails from a free email account looks unprofessional and can hurt your brand.

-4. Send emails consistently.
+Send emails consistently.

 One of the best ways to maintain a low bounce rate is by emailing your list consistently.
 If new subscribers sign up and then don’t hear from you for months, they may forget they subscribed in the first place and mark your emails as spam.